- z/OS file structures

 By and large, those design requirements were met.
-These pages will not tell you everything about DFSMS, there are plenty of IBM manuals out there.
-What they will give you, is a general introduction, then some hints and tips on how to make SMS work.
+This section will not tell you everything about DFSMS, there are plenty of IBM manuals out there.
+What it will give you, is a general introduction, then some hints and tips on how to make SMS work.

 If you use the Data Set or Volume options from the menu, then ISMF can be used for space monitoring and dataset reporting, and also to delete, backup, release free space, migrate, recall, copy and change the security access to datasets.

-change your user mode to '2 For a Storage Administrator (SA)', press enter, then use PF3 until you get right out of ISMF.
+Change your user mode to '2 For a Storage Administrator (SA)', press enter, then use PF3 until you get right out of ISMF.
 Go back in again, and you will see the full set of options.
 Most sites restrict access to this, either by restricting access to the change user panel (DGTDPPF5) with RACF, or with some local coding.
 The full set of menu options looks like this, for SMS 2.3.

 So what does ISMF do?
 Most of the options are self explanatory, and have good help screens behind them.
 Options 1 and 2 are used to report on datasets and volumes.
 Options 3-6 are used to change the SMS constructs, details of this are in the construct subpages which you can find in the index on the right (below for mobiles).

 When you translate or validate the ACS routines, you have to specify the output file for the messages.
 When you come out of the validation page, you get a message.